Beks-7/Ip_by_masks/README.md

     Enter the subnet mask (0-32): [your_subnet_mask]
     ```

 2. **Input File Path**: The script reads IP addresses from a text file.
 Ensure that your file has a valid list of IP addresses, each on a new line.
-The default file path is set to `C:\Users\77750\Desktop\ip_addresses.txt`.
+The default file path is set to `C:\your\path\to\ip_addresses.txt`.
 You can modify the `file_path` variable in the script if your file is located elsewhere.

 3. **View Results**: The script will output the IP addresses grouped by their calculated network addresses.
 Each group corresponds to a subnet based on the provided subnet mask.